Jozufozu/Yoyos/README.md

 ### Building the yoyo

-The yoyo is made in the tool forge using an axle, two bodies, and a bowstring.
+The yoyo is made in the tool forge using an axle, two bodies, and a cord.

 ### Parts